There aren’t many other single foods that come close to the nutrients you get from one cup of milk.

 Former writer of Small Bites and strategic director of Dietitians for Professional Integrity

-Milk isn’t well tolerated by many, maybe even
+Milk isn’t well tolerated by many, maybe even most, people.

 – Cassie Bjork, RD, LD